Amirshahzad422/chatbot_Grok/README.md

 3. Deploy using Git or GitHub integration

 #### Vercel
-1. Connect your GitHub repository
+1. Connect your GitHub repository to Vercel
-2. Configure environment variables
+2. Configure environment variables in Vercel dashboard:
+   - `OPENAI_API_KEY` - Your OpenAI API key
+   - `GROQ_API_KEY` - Your Groq API key (optional)
 3. Deploy with automatic builds
+4. The `vercel.json` configuration handles the deployment automatically

 #### Railway/Render
 1. Connect repository